-The Retroid Pocket 2 is a dual-boot Android 6.0 (at present) handheld Retro Gaming device.
-It has been stated that sometime in Oct.
-2020 the OS will be upgradable to Android 8.1.
+The Retroid Pocket 2 is a dual-boot Android 6.0/8.1 handheld Retro Gaming device.
 The unit has Wi-Fi b/g/n and Bluetooth 4.0 built-in, so there is no need to purchase an additional Wi-Fi dongle for this unit.

 In terms of emulation, it can emulate a number of systems, most notably: Dreamcast, N64, PSP and Playstation 1.
-Some games may not play too fluidly on PSP and Dreamcast, may require frame-skip to be even partially playable and there may be minor audio issues.
+Some games may not play too fluidly on some of the higher-end consoles and may require frame-skip to be even partially playable.
+There may be minor audio issues.
 In fact, even Atari 2600 running the Stella core is hit-or-miss within RetroArch so some tuning is definitely in order.

 In my humble opinion, this is a device for those that like to tinker but does have options for those that don’t.
 For someone who is expecting an easy to use device that will allow you to drop your own games on to the microSD and pick it up and play, it’s a mixed bag.
 If you don’t mind trying different emulators, tinkering with settings then you may really enjoy this unit.
 The RetroidOS aims to cater to those that don’t want to tinker, however in doing so really eliminated the possibility of tuning the games/systems (there are no settings for you to adjust).
 So, it’s either you tinker or not, there is no middle path that I have found – thus far.